 A friend of mine was moving and getting rid of a really nice solid wood desk, so I jumped on the opportunity to grab it.
 I loved the style of this antique piece of furniture.
 It had obviously been used to write on.
 It was all scratched up and the top piece of wood was a different color than the rest of the desk.

 YOU CAN SEE ABOVE THE SCRATCH MARKS AND DISCOLORATION FROM YEARS OF WEAR AND TEAR.
 ALTHOUGH THIS DESK WAS NOT IN TERRIBLE CONDITION, I STILL WANTED TO REFINISH THE WOOD AND MAKE IT LOOK NEW AGAIN.

 My first thought was, “Duh, I just needed to buy polish.”
 The problem with polish is that it looks great for the first hour or so after you’ve cleaned it.
-Once the polish has dried, the cracks come back and it looks just like it did before it was polished.
-Anyone else feel this way?

 I needed a product that would really absorb deep into the furniture piece and remove the scratches and make it look new and refinished.

 - 1/2 cup vinegar